bleroy/3d-junkyard/Atari130MX/readme.md

 The easiest, but not the most stable, is to replace the motherboard connector with 24 pin headers, use two rows of 12 pin headers on the keyboard side, and then make the connection with 24 manually positioned header cables.
 You can tape them together with electrical tape for stability.

-A better choice is a 26 positions 1mm pitch ribbon cable.
+A much better choice is a 26 positions 1mm pitch ribbon cable.
 For that, you'll need to solder the appropriate surface mount connectors on the keyboard side and on the adapter.

 Another choice is a 2.54mm pitch 24 positions ribbon cable.
 The connectors for those are through hole and relatively easier to solder, and the cables themselves are easily assembled.